mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 You can disable column virtualization by setting the column buffer to a higher number than the number of rendered columns, e.g. with `columnBuffer={columns.length}` or `columnBuffer={Number.MAX_SAFE_INTEGER}`.

-## Components
+## Components prop

-As part of the customization API, the grid allows you to replace and override the following components:
+As part of the customization API, the grid allows you to replace and override nested components with the `components` prop.
+The prop accepts an object with the following keys:

 - `header`: The component rendered above the column header bar.
 - `loadingOverlay`: The component rendered when the loading react prop is set to true.